asdiml/ctf-public/picoCTF/Pwn/stack-cache/solve.md

 #### Update: Not due to clang / gcc

-In both 32-bit clang and gcc, loading of NX addresses into `eip` occurs, so it is unlikely to arise from that compiler difference.
+In both 32-bit clang and gcc, loading of NX addresses into `eip` occurs, so this is unlikely to have arisen from that compiler difference.